 “No… I know where it is, but I…”

 “Did you have breakfast yet?
-I was told about this restaurant and was thinking maybe we could stop there on the way.
+I was thinking we could stop at a restaurant on the way.
 It’s supposed to have really good coffee.
 What do you think?”
 She said into the phone and suddenly he couldn’t bring himself to cancel on her.

 When Eli hanged up, his hand was shaking, and this wasn’t a spasm.
 He ran his fingers through his hair trying to calm down.
 Why did this woman make him so nervous?
 He finished getting dressed and headed to the elevator and then to his car.
 He drove all the way seriously considering turning back at every traffic light.
 But at least his spasms seemed to be gone.
 He finally arrived at her street and pulled over to text her.
 He waited a few minutes and then saw her leave her building and head towards his car.
 He unlocked the door and watched her get in.
 She was wearing jeans and a simple white top, but she looked radiant; her long hair down falling across her back, her shiny blue eyes which he now thought had the same color of the Irish ocean, where he had taken that picture of the lighthouse.
 She closed the door and looked at him with a smile.